Frequently Asked Questions

 USPSA Action Pistol – This is our core pistol match type, centerfire pistols and pistol caliber carbines.
 Requires movement and reloading during the course of fire.
 Targets are both paper and steel.

-USPSA Multigun – This is the “3-Gun” type of match, where you will shoot pistol, rifle and shotgun (2 of them on any given stage), requires more specialized equipment, and you will shoot and swap weapons on the move during a course of fire.
+USPSA Multigun – This is the “3-Gun” type of match, where you will shoot pistol, rifle and shotgun (2 or 3 of them on any given stage), requires more specialized equipment, and you will shoot and swap weapons on the move during a course of fire.